jtimberman/rng-tools-cookbook/README.md

 Usage
 =====

 The rng-tools.default template will use the device in the attribute.
-This is a non-default value because in a default installation of the rng-tools, the rng-tools service fails to start because the actual default device, /dev/hwrng doesn't always exist.
+This is a non-default value because in a default installation of the rng-tools, the rng-tools service fails to start because the actual default device, /dev/hwrng (Ubuntu) or /dev/hwrandom (RHEL) doesn't always exist.

 License and Author
 ==================